What is Decarboxylation? How to Unlock the Power of THC

 While extreme heats will instantly cause decarboxylation to occur, they do not maintain the integrity of the transformed THC.
 Exposing the cannabis to low amounts of added heat over an extended time period will allow decarboxylation to happen while maintaining the longevity of cannabinoids and terpenes for later consumption.
 This process will allow any THC produced within the material to be infused into any consumable you wish.
 While this may seem very complicated at first, it is really as simple as cooking the parent material at specific heats for specific times (scroll down to view these temperatures/times).

-If you are making your own THC infused products, the first step of any process will be to decarboxylate your marijuana.
-The common way to make THC infused treats is to dissolve the THC into a solvent that can be used as a versatile cooking material, most often butter.
+If you are making your own THC-infused products, the first step of any process will be to decarboxylate your marijuana.
+The common way to make THC-infused treats is to dissolve the THC into a solvent that can be used as a versatile cooking material, most often butter.
 If you are vegan, THC can also be cooked into coconut oil, olive oil, or any other oil containing high amounts of fatty acids.

 What You'll Need:

-The mixture you created can now be added to your favorite baking recipe or placed on top of your favorite dish.
-Don't worry about high temperature when baking, the buffer provided by the liquid within the recipe will ensure that the internal temperature of the cannabutter does not exceed 300OF (unless you burn it, that is).
+- Add the Butter or Oil to Your Favorite Recipe: The mixture you created can now be added to your favorite baking recipe or placed on top of your favorite dish.
+Don't worry about high temperature when baking, the buffer provided by the liquid within the recipe will ensure that the internal temperature of the cannabutter does not exceed 300 degrees Fahrenheit (unless you burn it, that is).

 Don't see what you are looking for?
 Leave a question or comment below and let us know what you think!